 Long-term career and salary progression

 Make sure your research includes finding out about the qualifications you need to progress long-term.
 For example, in engineering a few companies offer the chance to take a bachelors degree part time while working; however, if you eventually want to become a chartered engineer (the highest level) it’s easiest if you have a masters degree.
 Many engineering students who take a degree before starting work complete a four-year masters level course, giving them a simpler path to becoming chartered.
 (See our article on how to get into engineering if you want to know more.)

 Would graduate earnings outweigh student debt?

 If you go to university you are likely to leave with student debt, which will then accrue interest.
-The total amount you repay will vary depending on how quickly you pay it off (the more you earn the faster you will repay so the less interest will build up) and whether you have paid off all your debt 30 years after you graduate (at which point any remaining debt is written off).
+The total amount you repay will vary depending on how quickly you pay it off (the more you earn the faster you will repay so the less interest will build up) and whether you have paid off all your debt by the point at which it is written off (30 years after you graduate in England and Wales, 35 years in Scotland and 25 years in Northern Ireland).
 For example, if you borrow £37,500 and take 29 years to repay then based on current interest rates you would end up repaying around £52,500 in total.
 See our advice on university fees and funding for more detail.